RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/08_tar_bz2_tar_tgz_archive.md

 /etc/lvm/archive/rhel_192_00000-1332621048.vg
 ```

-* OR if the question asks you to use gzip, use -z instead for compression:
+* OR if the question asks you to use .gz for compression, use -z instead:
 ```
 [root@node1 ~]# tar -cvzf /root/myetcbackup.tar.gz /etc/
 tar: Removing leading '/' from member names